Find Healthcare Schools

 Licensed Practical and Licensed Vocational Nurses who work in Rhode Island, Alaska, or Massachusetts, make the highest salaries.

-How much do Licensed Practical and Licensed Vocational Nurses make in different U.S. states?
+Below is a list of the median annual salaries for Licensed Practical and Licensed Vocational Nurses in different U.S. states.

 State Annual Mean Salary